-2.1.
+- 2.1.
 St George's, University of London is committed to providing a second to none quality academic and work environment for its employees.
-St George's, University of London values and celebrates its diversity and strives to create a positive working environment that is free from harassment and bullying, where all people are treated with dignity and respect.

-2.2.
-We want to enable all employees to fulfil their personal potential and will not tolerate bullying and harassment of any kind.
-All allegations of bullying and harassment will be promptly and thoroughly investigated and, if appropriate, disciplinary action will be taken.

-2.3.
-Harassment or bullying can have very serious consequences for individuals and the University and undermines St George's, University of London's CORE values:
+St George's, University of London values and celebrates its diversity and strives to create a positive working environment that is free from bullying, harassment and discrimination, where all people are treated with dignity and respect. - 2.2.
+We want to enable all employees to fulfil their personal potential and will not tolerate bullying, harassment and discrimination of any kind.
+All allegations of bullying, harassment and discrimination will be promptly and thoroughly investigated and, if appropriate, disciplinary action will be taken. - 2.3.
+Bullying, harassment and discrimination can have very serious consequences for individuals and the University and undermines St George's, University of London's CORE values:

-• Commitment
+Commitment